Top PL/SQL Interview Questions with Examples to Help You Prepare For The Upcoming Interview:

 - NCLOB( NCHAR type large object)

-Question #4) Explain the purpose of %TYPE and %ROWTYPE data types with the example?
+Q #4) Explain the purpose of %TYPE and %ROWTYPE data types with the example?

-Answer: PL/SQL uses %TYPE declaration attribute for anchoring.
+Answer: PL/SQL uses the %TYPE declaration attribute for anchoring.
 This attribute provides the datatype of a variable, constant or column. %TYPE attribute is useful while declaring a variable that has the same datatype as a table column.

 For example, the variable m_empno has the same data type and size as the column empno in table emp.